st-vin/obsidian-lexicon-dictionary-plugin/README.md

 # Dictionary Lexicon Plugin for Obsidian

-A powerful dictionary plugin for Obsidian that provides WordNet definitions, vocabulary management, and spaced repetition flashcards to help improve your vocabulary.
+A powerful dictionary plugin for Obsidian that provides Lexicon dictionary definitions, vocabulary management, and spaced repetition flashcards to help improve your vocabulary.

 ## Features

-- **WordNet Dictionary Lookup**: Search and insert definitions from the comprehensive WordNet database
+- **Lexicon Dictionary Lookup**: Search and insert definitions from the comprehensive Lexicon dictionary
 - **Vocabulary Management**: Save words and definitions to a dedicated vocabulary file
 - **Flashcard System**: Review your vocabulary with periodic flashcard popups
 - **Context Menu Integration**: Right-click to look up or save selected text